-(1) Form and Content of Motion.
+- (1) Form and Content of Motion.
 The Court will ordinarily deny a motion for reconsideration of an Order absent a showing of manifest error or a showing of new facts or legal authority that could not have been brought to its attention earlier with reasonable diligence.
 Any such motion shall point out with specificity the matters that the movant believes were overlooked or misapprehended by the Court, any new matters being brought to the Court's attention for the first time and the reasons they were not presented earlier, and any specific modifications being sought in the Court's Order.
 No motion for reconsideration of an Order may repeat any oral or written argument made by the movant in support of or in opposition to the motion that resulted in the Order.
-Failure to comply with this subsection may be grounds for denial of the motion.
+Failure to comply with this subsection may be grounds for denial of the motion. - (2) Procedure.

-(2) Procedure.
 No response to a motion for reconsideration and no reply to the response may be filed unless ordered by the Court, but no motion for reconsideration may be granted unless the Court provides an opportunity for response.
-Absent good cause shown, any motion for reconsideration shall be filed no later than fourteen (14) days after the date of the filing of the Order that is the subject of the motion.

-(h) Telephone Argument and Conferences.
+Absent good cause shown, any motion for reconsideration shall be filed no later than fourteen (14) days after the date of the filing of the Order that is the subject of the motion. - (h) Telephone Argument and Conferences.
 The Court may, in its discretion, order or allow oral argument on any motion or other proceeding by speaker telephone conference call, provided that all conversations of all parties are audible to each participant and the Court.
 Upon request of any party, such oral argument may be recorded by court reporter or other lawful method under such conditions as the Court shall deem practicable.
 Counsel shall request scheduling of such calls at a time convenient to all parties and the Court.
 The Court may direct which party shall pay the cost of the call.

-(i) Briefs or Memoranda of Law; Effect of Non-Compliance.
-If a motion does not conform in all substantial respects with the requirements of this Local Rule, or if the unrepresented party or counsel does not serve and file the required answering memoranda, or if the unrepresented party or counsel fails to appear at the time and place assigned for oral argument, such non-compliance may be deemed a consent to the denial or granting of the motion and the Court may dispose of the motion summarily.

-(j) Discovery Motions.
+- (i) Briefs or Memoranda of Law; Effect of Non-Compliance.
+If a motion does not conform in all substantial respects with the requirements of this Local Rule, or if the unrepresented party or counsel does not serve and file the required answering memoranda, or if the unrepresented party or counsel fails to appear at the time and place assigned for oral argument, such non-compliance may be deemed a consent to the denial or granting of the motion and the Court may dispose of the motion summarily. - (j) Discovery Motions.
 No discovery motion will be considered or decided unless a statement of moving counsel is attached thereto certifying that after personal consultation and sincere efforts to do so, counsel have been unable to satisfactorily resolve the matter.
-Any discovery motion brought before the Court without prior personal consultation with the other party and a sincere effort to resolve the matter, may result in sanctions.

-(k) Motions to Compel.
-With regard to motions to compel discovery brought pursuant to Rule 37(a)(3)(B) of the Federal Rules of Civil Procedure, see Rule 37.1, Local Rules of Civil Procedure.
+Any discovery motion brought before the Court without prior personal consultation with the other party and a sincere effort to resolve the matter, may result in sanctions. - (k) Motions to Compel.
+With regard to motions to compel discovery brought pursuant to Rule 37(a)(3)(B) of the Federal Rules of Civil Procedure, see Rule 37.1, Local Rules of Civil Procedure. - (I) Motions in Limine.
+No opposed motion in limine will be considered or decided unless moving counsel certifies therein that the movant has in good faith conferred or attempted to confer with the opposing party or counsel in an effort to resolve disputed evidentiary issues that are the subject of the motion.
+The moving party is not permitted to file a reply in support of its motion in limine.

-(I) Pending Motions Notification.
-Whenever any motion or other matter has been taken under advisement by a District Judge or Magistrate Judge for more than one hundred and eighty (180) days, the attorneys of record in the case shall inquire of the Court, in writing, as to the status of the matter.